ShivikaPrasanna/brain_cancer_gene_expression/README.md

-# Brain Cancer Gene Expression
+# Brain Cancer Gene Expression using Neural Networks

+Our objective is to use neural networks to predict the class of gene expression in Brain Cancer dataset.

 # Table of Contents